Sabina (region): PDO Sabina extra virgin olive oil

 The extra virgin olive oil Sabina is, chronologically speaking, the first Italian Protected Designation of Origin (PDO) oil to gain the certification from the European Community, the production of olives and oil is a millennial tradition in Sabine.

 Colli della Sabina DOC

-In 1996, the Italian government designated the vineyards around the Sabine Hills as a DOC wine region eligible to produce red, white and rose wine as well as some sweet sparkling wine from white grape varieties.
+In 1996, the Italian government designated the vineyards around the Sabine Hills as a DOC wine region eligible to produce red, white and rosé wine as well as some sweet sparkling wine from white grape varieties.
 The grapes are limited to a harvest yields of 12 tonnes/ha.
-Red and rose wines are a blend of mostly 40–70% Sangiovese, 15–40% Montepulciano with other local varieties permitted up to 30%.
+Red and rosé wines are a blend of mostly 40–70% Sangiovese, 15–40% Montepulciano with other local varieties permitted up to 30%.
 The white wines are a blend of at least 40% Trebbiano and at least 40% Malvasia with other local grape varieties permitted to make up to 20% of the remaining blend.
-Red and rose wines must have a minimum alcohol level of 11% with whites having a minimum of 10.5%.
+Red and rosé wines must have a minimum alcohol level of 11% with whites having a minimum of 10.5%.